-Over the past several years, the Entergy System has decreased its reliance on its existing gas- and oil--fired generation.
+Over the past several years, the Entergy System has decreased its reliance on its existing gas- and oil-fired generation.
 The System successfully has displaced capacity and/or energy for some of its existing gas- and oil-fired generation using one or more of the three methods detailed above and will continue to do so to the extent the resources provided by the market are economical and offer the same operational flexibility and reliability as the existing gas- and oil-fired generation resources owned by the Operating Companies.
-In this RFP, ESI has attempted to design products that will provide dispatch flexibility, thereby facilitating opportunities for market participantspotential Bidders better to meet the needs of the Entergy System.

-\However, in order to displace a System unit through Energy Substitution and/or Capacity Substitution, a resource must be able to function in the same supply role as the System unit.
-In particular, for System units
+In this RFP, ESI has attempted to design products that will provide dispatch flexibility, thereby facilitating opportunities for potential Bidders better to meet the needs of the Entergy System.
+However, in order to displace a System unit through Energy Substitution and/or Capacity Substitution, a resource must be able to function in the same supply role as the System unit.

-As discussed, ESI seeks proposals that function in a load following role, the proposed resource must provide sufficient the Entergy Operating Companies with increased operational flexibility, and the reliance on such as resources that resource may not degrade the reliability of the System.

-In-operate in a load-following or peaking role.
+As discussed, ESI seeks proposals that provide the Entergy Operating Companies with increased operational flexibility, such as resources that operate in a load-following or peaking role.
 In order to function in a load-following or peaking role, the following factors will be evaluated:

-Access to flexible and dependable fuel supply - it is critical that units operating in a load-following or peaking role have access to a flexible and dependable fuel supply, that can be varied on an intra-hour and intra-day basis.
+Access to flexible and dependable fuel supply - it is critical that units operating in a load-following or peaking role have access to a flexible and dependable fuel supply that can be varied on an intra-hour and intra-day basis.
 Many of the existing gas- and oil-fired generating units owned by the Operating Companies offer dual fuel capability, are interconnected with multiple pipelines, and/or have access to firm transportation and/or fuel storage.